-Method 1: Mature in the Garden
+How to Save Seeds Method 1: Mature in the Garden

-Kale and Radish: harvest pods when they feel dry.
+Harvest pods when they feel dry.
 To open the pods, rub them gently between your palms.

-Peas and Beans: if pods are green, that means the seeds are still ripening and receiving nutrients from the pods.
+If pods are green, that means the seeds are still ripening and receiving nutrients from the pods.
 Be patient and wait until the pods are completely brown before you harvest them.
 Spread peas and beans out on a clean, dry surface and leave them to dry for a week or so before storing.

-Method 2: Ferment
+Seed Saving Method 2: Ferment